harshmediosim1/anatovision_analytics/README.md

 ```
 ## Apply migrations to set up the database:
 ```
-git db init (This creates a migrations/ directory to track migrations.) git db migrate -m "comment" (This command will generate a migration script based on the current state of your models.) flask db upgrade (This command applies the migration to the database.)
+flask db init (This creates a migrations/ directory to track migrations.) flask db migrate -m "comment" (This command will generate a migration script based on the current state of your models.) flask db upgrade (This command applies the migration to the database.)
 ```
 ## Run the development server: